rsissman15/phase-4-rails-project-frontend/README.md

 # Flex Phase 4 Build Frontend
 This is a frontend application for my activity application.
 The objective of this is to showcase what I did for Flatiron School.
+This application is a booking application for users to look up activities in the NYC area and reserve the activity for the date that they want.
+The user signs in to their account, can look at the details of an activity (a description and the price) and then book the reservation by using the calendar.
+Then the user can see their reservations that they made in the "reservation" tab.
+A user can also update the date or delete the reservation.

 ### Requirments
 * node version 14.17.5